iftec/The-Art-of-Poi/README.md

 ## Structure Plane
-Knowing from the beginning that the project was going to be visual, the biggest hurdle was going to be how to keep users interested and to not be put off by the text.
+Knowing from the beginning that the project was going to be visual, the biggest hurdle was going to be how to keep users interested and not be put off by the text.
 Sources for inspiration to overcome this came from my mentor Harry Dhillon and Steve Krug's "Don't Make Me Think".
 Visiting other Poi websites also helped.

-Colours -
+Colors -

-Black and off Black
+- Black and off Black
-Grey
+- Grey
-White and off White
+- White and off White
-Black background to start with to make it more relaxing for users to read and make it less exhausting on their eyes.
+A black background to start with makes it more relaxing for users to read and makes it less exhausting for their eyes.
 Also allowed for images to stand out and draw attention.

 Typography –